U.S. flag

 Evidence Act Deliverables

-The Evidence Act requires the agency Evaluation Officers to coordinate the development of an Annual Evaluation Plan that is published concurrently with the agency's Annual Performance Plan and the annual budget.
-The Annual Evaluation Plan describes significant evaluations and related information for the subsequent fiscal year.
-The FY 2026 Annual Evaluation Plan is currently being developed and will be published along with the budget.
-The FY 2027 Annual Evaluation Plan will start being developed in mid-May, when the Evaluation Officer issues annual instructions on the process, templates, and schedule, as part of the budget process with a complete draft due to OMB with the President’s Budget in early September.
+The Evidence Act requires the agency Evaluation Officers to coordinate the development of an Annual Evidence Plan that is published concurrently with the agency's Annual Performance Plan and the annual budget.
+The Annual Evidence Plan describes significant evaluations and related information for the subsequent fiscal year.
+The Evaluation Officer issues annual guidance on the process, templates, and schedule.
+A complete draft is due to OMB in early December and the final draft is published concurrently with the budget.

-FY 2026 Department of Commerce Evaluation Plan, Coming Soon
+FY 2027 Department of Commerce Evidence Plan, under development

 Capacity Assessment for Statistics, Research, Evaluation, and Other Analysis